AghasMovsisyan/star-plot/README.md

 ## How to Use

 1. **Star Classification**:
-    - The `models/classification.py` module provides functions for training classification models based on star data.
+    - The `src/star_type_classification/models/classification.py` module provides functions for training classification models based on star data.

 2. **Data Visualization**:
-    - Utilize the `models/visualization.py` module to create visualizations, such as HR diagrams, from star data.
+    - Utilize the `src/star_type_classification/models/visualization.py` module to create visualizations, such as HR diagrams, from star data.

-3. **Running the Analysis**:
+3. **Training the Model**:
-    - To run the star analysis, execute `python3 main.py` from within the `/src` directory.
+    - To train the star classification model, execute `python3 train.py ../data/stars_dataset.csv` from within the `/src/star_type_classification` directory.

+    Example:
+    ```bash
+    python3 train.py ../data/stars_dataset.csv
+    ```
+    This command will run the script for training the model using the provided dataset.

+4. **Model Performance**:
+    - After training, the model achieves an accuracy of 97.92% on the test dataset.

 ## Dependencies